 If we feel that your Maths and English could use some improvement, or that you could benefit from going to College full-time then your application will be made unsuccessful for this year and the relevant information, advice and guidance will be provided if needed.

-Who pays for my Apprenticeship?
+Who pays for the Apprenticeship?

-What happens if I require extra support?
+What happens if I require extra support during the Apprenticeship?

 When you start your Apprenticeship, we can use this information to put together a Learning Support Plan so that we can support you with the things you need.

 What will I be doing during an Apprenticeship?